High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

+To quantify if the proposed method introduces decoherence between the arms, the intensities $I_{\rs 0,0}$, $I_{\rs +1,-1}$, $I_{\rs 0,-1}$ and $I_{\rs +1,0}$ are measured individually to estimate, using Eq. \ref{eq:Visibility}, a theoretical $\mathcal{V}^{(max)}$ for $\gamma=1$ shown in Fig. \ref{fig:resultsV2} (bottom) as a thick grey line.
+In the same figure we plot the visibility calculated via Eq. \ref{eq:usualvisibility} where the maximum and minimum values of intensity are found for each value $\fAOM$ by controlling the phase using the relative phase of the RF signals driving the AOMs.
+The agreement between both sets of data shows that the visibility variation can be solely attributed to intensity changes and is not a consequence of decoherence.

 This optical setup is more robust since most of the relative fluctuations between the interferometer branches are suppressed.
-For this arrangement we find that $\Delta\fAOM=\deltafAOMvalueII$ is the calibration frequency which corresponds to a $2\pi$ phase shift.
-As the additional beams present oscillate with a frequency of several \si{\mega\hertz} their intensity at the CCD camera averages which effectively reduces the interference pattern contrast at the output of the Mach-Zehnder interferometer.
+For this arrangement we find that $\Delta\fAOM=9.14\pm$\SI{ 0.06}{\mega\hertz} is the calibration frequency which corresponds to a $2\pi$ phase shift.